schveiguy/iopipe/README.md

 The IODev class is provided as a simple mechanism to read and write file descriptors.
 It is a bare-bones type that is both a Sink and a Source.
-It works *only* on Posix systems at the moment.
-Windows support is coming later.
+It works *only* on Posix systems.
+In a future release, iopipe will use Martin Nowak's io library and I will deprecate this functionality.
+At that point, Windows support will be available, along with support for other stream types (sockets, pipes, etc.).

 Note that this is not the only type of source or sink that iopipe will work with.
 It just happens to be easy to implement.
 I expect people will want to use